aamersadiq/aamersadiq.github.io/_posts/2025-05-06-AI -Computer Vision.markdown

 ---

 Computer Vision, a subfield of Artificial Intelligence, focuses on enabling machines to extract, analyze, and interpret meaningful information from visual data.
 With the growth of computational power, data availability, and deep learning techniques, Computer Vision has evolved from basic image processing to complex visual understanding tasks.
-Lets explore the technical foundations of AI in Computer Vision, including key algorithms, architectures, datasets, evaluation metrics and common vision tasks.
+Lets explore the technical foundations of AI in Computer Vision, including <strong>key algorithms, architectures, datasets, evaluation metrics and common vision tasks</strong>.

 <h3>Historical Context</h3>
 Computer vision has evolved dramatically over the past few decades.
 Early systems relied on handcrafted features such as edges and corners getting extracted using algorithms such as SIFT and HOG.
 These approaches worked well for simple tasks but struggled with real world complexity.
-The turning point came in 2012, when AlexNet, a deep Convolutional Neural Network (CNN), won the ImageNet challenge by a wide margin.
+The turning point came in 2012, when AlexNet, a deep <strong>Convolutional Neural Network (CNN)</strong>, won the ImageNet challenge by a wide margin.
 This victory demonstrated that neural networks could outperform traditional methods in image classification, sparking a revolution in computer vision.
 Since then, CNNs have become the foundation of nearly every modern vision system.

 <h3>Convolutional Neural Networks (CNNs)</h3>
 One of the most common machine learning model architectures for computer vision is the Convolutional Neural Network (CNN), a deep learning architecture designed to process visual data.
-CNNs are particularly effective at tasks like <stong>image classification, object detection, and segmentation</strong> because they learn to extract meaningful patterns from pixel data.
+CNNs are particularly effective at tasks like <strong>image classification, object detection, and segmentation</strong> because they learn to extract meaningful patterns from pixel data.

 <h4>How CNNs Works</h4>
 CNNs use <strong>filters (also known as kernels)</strong> to scan across an image and extract numeric feature maps.
 These maps represent visual patterns such as edges, textures, and shapes.
 The extracted features are then passed through deeper layers of the network to generate a label prediction essentially answering the question, “What is this an image of?”